pyeventsourcing/eventsourcing/docs/topics/examples/searchable-content.rst

-The infrastructure factory class ``SearchableContentInfrastructureFactory`` extends the PosgreSQL ``Factory`` class by overriding the ``application_recorder()`` method so that the ``SearchableContentApplicationRecorder`` is constructed for the application.
+The infrastructure factory class ``SearchableContentInfrastructureFactory`` extends the PosgreSQL ``Factory`` class by overriding the ``application_recorder()`` method so that the ``SearchableContentApplicationRecorder`` is constructed as the application recorder.

 .. literalinclude:: ../../../eventsourcing/examples/searchablecontent/persistence.py